 The things that are most important to me feel out of synch.
 I call her when I'm sensing a conflict between what I feel I have to do and what my core is telling me I need/want to do.
 I call Jodi when I have an unease at the intersection of home/profession/self that I just can't seem to put my finger on...
 Or I have my finger on it, but then I just don't know what to do with it...
 Or I know what to do with it, but I want to check in with someone else who sees and gets MY big picture and can provide insight/support/guidance on HOW I might do it. ~JD, Sr. VP

-Being a leader doesn't mean doing it alone.
-Whether it's for professional, or personal matters, every business leader needs people they can talk to, who understands their business, and understand their including how their career affects their life - from day-to-day challenges to the inner workings of their personal relationships.
+The air is thinner at the top...
+There are fewer people you can talk to, honestly.
+There are fewer people who Whether it's for professional, or personal matters, every business leader needs people they can talk to -- someone who understands their business, and who understands their including how their career affects their life - from day-to-day challenges to the inner workings of their personal relationships.
 In short, they have someone to bounce ideas off of, someone who can piece apart problems with them, see through given conclusions to new possibilities, and help them restart engines (metaphorical engines, like work patterns and ideas) when stuck.
 This key person within their inner circle is sometimes a friend or a confidant or a colleague - and, oftentimes, it's a personal strategist.